tmatteozzi/event-countdown-widget/README.md

    rm -rf ~/Library/Containers/com.tmatteozzi.eventcountdown
    ```

+> [!NOTE]
-A couple of things are deliberately left untouched:
+> A couple of things are deliberately left untouched:

-- **Your Calendar events are not affected.** They live in EventKit / your
+> - **Your Calendar events are not affected.** They live in EventKit / your
-  Calendar, not in this app.
+>   Calendar, not in this app.
-- **Widget configuration is managed by the system (WidgetKit), not the app** —
+> - **Widget configuration is managed by the system (WidgetKit), not the app** —
-  the app can't remove it.
+>   the app can't remove it.
 To clear it, remove the widget from the widget
-  editing view in Notification Center.
+>   editing view in Notification Center.

+---

-## Project layout
+## 🗂️ Project layout

 ```
 EventCountdown/                app (host) target